ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Preliminaries

 \subsubsection{Area Under PR Curve (AUPR)}

-Another model evaluation metric for machine learning problems with binary outcome is the PR curve which plots recall on the x-axis and precision on the y-axis, and it is generally preferred over AUROC for scenarios with class imbalances.
+The PR curve evaluates the models with a binary outcome by plotting recall on the x-axis and precision on the y-axis, and it is generally preferred over AUROC for scenarios with class imbalances.
 The AUC summarizes this plot by measuring the area under the PR curve (AUPR).
-Since both precision and recall can change at the same time even without a tie, we measure the area by using the Equation \ref{eq:auc_with_tie} where $T$ being the precision and $F$ being the recall.
+Since both precision and recall can change at the same time even without a tie, we measure the area by using the Equation \ref{eq:auc_with_tie} where $T$ becomes the precision and $F$ becomes the recall.